Thank you for visiting my website.

 619.236.7474 (fax)

-866 headlaw (toll free)
+1.866. headlaw (toll free)

 San Diego, California 92101

-Map
+Map to Office

-Contact Mr. Goldin for a free consultation.
+Contact Mr. Goldin for a FREE consultation.

-You pay no attorney fees unless you win.
+You pay no attorney fees unless we win.

 It is time to break the silence of the traumatic brain injury epidemic.

 This web site is designed for general information only and endeavors to comply with all known legal and ethical requirements.
 In the event the site does not conform with the laws of any state or country in which it may be received, the firm will not accept legal representation based on this communication from a person in such state or country.
 The information presented at this site should not be construed to be formal legal advice and does not establish a lawyer/client relationship.
 Information transmitted by email may not be secure.
-The best way for you to contact us is toll free by phone at 1-866-headlaw.
+Persons accessing this site should not act or rely on any information contained on this site and should seek competent independent counsel for advice regarding their individual legal issues.
+Mr. Goldin makes no representation that he can obtain the same results in other legal matters as reported here.

-Copyright (c) Goldin 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008; Brain and Spinal Cord Injury Attorney in San Diego.
+Copyright (c) Goldin 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015,2016,2017,2018,2019-- Brain Injury Attorney in San Diego.